-"My greatest achievements are never being hurt and never taking a stunt that I wasn't able to do.
-And, being on Board of Directors of Screen Actors Guild and AFTRA, I made difference in young performer's lives."
+"Never took a stunt that I wasn't able to do.
+And, being on Board of Directors of Screen Actors Guild and AFTRA, I made a difference in young performers' lives."

 About This Interview